robertwayne/bufferfish/README.md

 There are two seperate libraries in this repo: one for Rust and one for TypeScript / JavaScript.
 Neither of the libraries have any required dependencies.
-The Rust version uses the `unicode-width` crate _(enabled by default with the "pretty-print" feature)_ for formatting buffer output.
+The Rust version optionally uses the `unicode-width` crate for formatting buffer output when `pretty-print` is enabled.
+Additionally, the Rust version has a `derive` feature that enables a `#[derive(Serialize)]` macro.

 The Rust crate is broken into three seperate crates: `bufferfish` is a re-export of the other crates.
 This is what users will interact with directly.
-`bufferfish_derive` is a proc-macro crate that provides a `#[derive(Serialize)]` macro, and `bufferfish_internal` is the core library implementation and trait / type definitions.
+`bufferfish_derive` is where the proc macro code for the `#[derive(Serialize)]` lives, and `bufferfish_internal` is the core library implementation _(trait / type definitions, logic, errors)_.

-_This is currently a work-in-progress.
-Please don't use this._

-**I strongly recommend you use a popular binary protocol instead, like protobufs, msgpack, flatbuffers, etc.**
+_This is currently a work-in-progress with a wildly unstable API. **Please don't use this**.
+I strongly recommend a popular binary protocol instead, like protobufs, msgpack, flatbuffers, etc._

 ## Basic Example
 ```rust